-Built in 1852, this lighthouse is Grand Turk’s most famous landmark and is the only lighthouse in the country.
+Built in 1852, this lighthouse is Grand Turk’s most famous landmark and is the only lighthouse in the Turks and Caicos Islands.

-In the early 19th century, many ships wrecked off the northern coast of Grand Turk, and it reached a point that shipping firms (primarily US and Bermudian) and the US Government insisted that a lighthouse be built to aid in navigation.
+In the early 19th century, many ships wrecked off the northern coast of Grand Turk, and it reached a point that shipping firms (primarily US and Bermudian) and the UK and US Governments insisted that a lighthouse be built to aid in navigation.

 The main structure was designed by Alexander Gordon and was prefabricated in England.
 It's an early example of cast-iron prefabrication, and one of the first of its type.
-Originally, the lighthouse was designed to burn whale oil and had Argand reflector lamps.
+Originally, the lighthouse was designed to burn whale oil (the origin of which was likely Salt Cay) and had Argand reflector lamps.
 These reflector lamps magnified light to 450 times original intensity.
 The clock-like machinery (to rotate the light) was designed by Chance Brothers of Birmingham, England.

 In 1943, the same Chance Brothers converted the lighthouse to run on kerosene and fitted Fresnel lenses.
 One of these lenses is on display at the National Museum.
 In 1971, the lighthouse was converted to run on electricity.

 On the grounds is the small light-keepers house, with small windows to block the intense light from the tower.